 Can I advertise on WeChat?

-Yes absolutely.
+You can, however the traditional ad platform is generally not accessible to overseas businesses.
+Instead, we can assist you to run a Sponsored Content/Influencer campaign to reach a wider audience.
 Through WeTools, you can choose any of your articles to ‘Boost’ to your target audience, which our Onboarding team will help you define.
 We’ll help tailor a unique targeting strategy to your business, and you can choose how much budget you’d like to spend when boosting your articles.

 Are certain businesses blocked from advertising?